handav/twitter-bots/README.md

 1. For lesson 7: register for an API key with NASA at https://api.nasa.gov/index.html#apply-for-an-api-key.
 If you don't want to use your own api key, NASA also offers DEMO_KEY as an option for playing around with the API.
 2. For lesson 8: If you want to use your Twitter data, download your Twitter archive at the bottom of the page at https://twitter.com/settings/account.
 You can also use any other body of text instead.
 3. For lesson 9: Sign up for a Google Cloud Vision account at https://cloud.google.com/vision/.
 Save your project ID and download your key (will download as a json file).
 The API is free for up to 1000 requests/month.
-4. For lesson 12: Install Timidity on the command line with 'brew install timidity'.
+4. For lesson 12: install Timidity on the command line with 'brew install timidity'.
+5. For lesson 14: install Docker (https://docs.docker.com/engine/getstarted/step_one/).

 ## Lessons